 Rapid and significant technological changes are typical in the telecommunications and ICT industry.
-Technological changes may reduce costs, expand the capacity of new infrastructure, bring new sources of revenue, and/or result in shorter periods for investment recovery, all of which present both opportunities as well as challenges.
+Technological changes may reduce costs, expand the capacity of new infrastructure, bring new sources of revenue, and/or result in shorter periods for investment recovery, all of which present both opportunities as well as disruption and challenges.
 These changes may materially affect the Group's capital expenditure and operating costs, as well as the demand for products and services offered by our business divisions.

-Rapid technological advances may leave us with infrastructure and systems that are technically obsolete before the end of their expected useful life.
-These changes may require us to replace and upgrade our network infrastructure to remain competitive, and as a result, incur additional capital expenditure.
+The rapid advancements in new technologies such as Artificial Intelligence (AI), Digital Application Programming Interfaces (APIs), cloud, and blockchain are driving development of entirely new ecosystems and business models.
+This may leave us with infrastructure and systems that are technically obsolete before the end of their expected useful life and may require us to replace and upgrade our network and systems infrastructure to remain competitive, and as a result, incur additional capital expenditure.
+On the other hand, these changes also present opportunities for us to build upon our connectivity advantage, depending on our ability to apply these technologies to relevant services.

-In the emerging markets in which our associates operate, regulatory practices, including spectrum availability, may not necessarily synchronise with the technology progression path and the market demand for new technologies.
+In the emerging markets in which our associates operate, regulatory practices, including spectrum availability, may also not necessarily synchronise with the technology progression path and the market demand for new technologies.

-Each business group faces the ongoing risk of market entry by new operators and service providers (including non-telecommunications players) that, by using newer or lower cost technologies, may succeed in rapidly attracting customers away from established market participants.
-Our businesses may also incur substantial development expenditure to gain access to related or enabling technologies to pursue new growth opportunities in the businesses, e.g. the ICT industry.
+Each business unit faces the ongoing risk of market entry by new operators and service providers (including non-telecommunications players) that, by using newer or lower cost technologies, may succeed in rapidly attracting customers away from established market participants.
+Our business may also incur substantial development expenditure to gain access to related or enabling technologies to pursue new growth opportunities in the business, e.g. the ICT industry.
 The challenge is to modify our existing infrastructure and processes in a timely and costeffective manner to facilitate such implementation, failing which this could adversely affect our quality of service, financial condition and operational performance.